-Georgia election: Who is Stacey Abrams?
+First black female nominee for US governor

-Could Stacey Abrams become the first black female US governor?
+Stacey Abrams is first black female nominee for governor

 A former Georgia lawmaker and author has taken a major step towards becoming the first ever African-American female governor of a US state.

-Stacey Abrams won the Democratic party primary on Tuesday, telling voters that trying to "convert" Republicans into Democrats has previously failed.
+Stacey Abrams won the Democratic Party primary on Tuesday, telling voters that trying to "convert" Republicans into Democrats had previously failed.

 A Democrat has not held the red state's governor's mansion since 2003.